-The emergence of Covid-19 pandemic gave credence to the statement that it takes a village to raise a child and in East Africa during the pandemic the Amref Health Africa -NBCC coalition became our village.
-Pulling together diverse stakeholders bringing different strengths, knowhow and experiences, the coalition delivered much needed assistance to the most vulnerable during the pandemic period.
+The emergence of the Coronavirus pandemic gave credence to the statement that it takes a village to raise a child.
+Early on in the pandemic in East Africa, the Amref-NBCC coalition became our village.
+Pulling together diverse stakeholders bringing different strengths, knowhow and experiences, this multi-stakeholder coalition delivered much needed assistance to the most vulnerable, helping to protect lives and livelihoods from Coronavirus.

 To make it work, the coalition members had to rapidly create synergies to ensure a unified purpose and efficiency in raising and utilising resources.
 For most of the partners, this involved a journey of discovery: both in how to engage with such a diverse range of partners not typically brought together, and how to navigate the uncertainty of the ever-evolving pandemic.